Acer926/HamClock-Sats/README.md

 ## Setup

-Extract all files into a folder.
+open the Program-EXE folder here and download the 2 files to a folder of your choice on your PC.

-Run the program.
+Run the program.  the EXE file  ..

 Enter the full path to your HamClock folder in the textbox.

 Edit eSat-list.txt in the same folder as the EXE to choose your satellites (or run with the default list).

-Minimize the program.
+Minimize the program to free up your screen..

 When minimized, the icon appears in the taskbar’s Show hidden icons area (the small arrow near the clock).